-Moreover, the type of court in which any infringement proceedings are first brought (i.e. UPC or national court) will tie any future proceedings to the same jurisdiction, meaning that once infringement proceedings have been brought in the UPC, all subsequent infringement proceedings in relation to the same patent must be brought in the UPC.
+Moreover, the type of court in which any infringement proceedings are first brought (i.e. UPC or national court) ties any future proceedings to the same jurisdiction, meaning that once infringement proceedings have been brought in the UPC, all subsequent infringement proceedings in relation to the same patent must be brought in the UPC.

 Under many European jurisdictions, either the proprietor or an exclusive licensee (and possibly a non-exclusive licensee) can begin infringement proceedings.
-For UPs, exclusive licensees will be entitled to bring infringement actions before the UPC unless the licence agreement provides otherwise (non-exclusive licensees do not have this right, but could be given it in the licence agreement).
+For UPs, exclusive licensees are entitled to bring infringement actions before the UPC unless the licence agreement provides otherwise (non-exclusive licensees do not have this right, but could be given it in the licence agreement).
 Where a licensee is permitted to take legal action against infringers, the decision they make in respect of where they bring their claim could dictate the future litigation strategy of the patentee (and/or other licensees) without their involvement or consent.

 For co-owners, the new system adds a new layer of complexity to an already complicated legal scenario.
-As stated above, the property aspects of co-ownership of UPs will be determined by the applicable law of the relevant UP.
+As stated above, the property aspects of co-ownership of UPs are determined by the applicable law of the relevant UP.
 These vary between the participating Member States, examples of which can be seen in the table on the next page:

 Can one co- owner Practise the invention without the other's agreement?
 License the patent without the other's agreement?
 Assign its share of the patent without the other's agreement?
 Sue for infringement without the other's agreement?
-Germany 嬕 Yes.
+Germany 🗾 Yes.
 No. Yes.
 Yes.
 For its own benefit and provided it does not damage other co-owners.
-Profits to be shared among co owners in proportion to their shares Consent of all co- owners required for both exclusive and non- exclusive licences But disposal of whole patent requires agreement of all co- owners But must bring claims for all co-owners France 📋 Yes.
+Profits to be shared among co owners in proportion to their shares Consent of all co- owners required for both exclusive and non- exclusive licences But disposal of whole patent requires agreement of all co-owners But must bring claims for all co-owners France 🗾 Yes.
 Yes & no. Yes.
 Yes.
 But must compensate the other non- exploiting owners fairly.
 Compensation is settled by Court in absence of agreement Consent of all owners needed for exclusive licences.
 Non-exclusive licences can be granted without consent, but must notify the others and pay fair compensation to the other non-exploiting owners Subject to right of pre-emption by other co-owners for 3 months.
 Price is fixed by Court in absence of agreement.
-1 month from decision of Court is allowed for parties to forego sale or purchase of the co-owner's share A co-owner can sue for infringement for its own exclusive benefit but must notify other co-owners
+1 month from decision of Court is allowed for parties to forego sale or purchase of the co-owner's share A co-owner can sue for infringement for its own exclusive benefit but must notify other co-owners from the EP Register) would need to be party to any such application (made via their "common representative"), so there should be agreement in advance between the co-owners on how these issues should be addressed and decisions made.
+A co-ownership agreement could be complicated or very simple (e.g. if all decisions are delegated to one of the co-owners with complete freedom to decide), but the key point is that an informed decision should be made.

-Whilst co-owners5 are generally free to agree by contract how each of them can/cannot exploit their rights without cooperation from the other, in the absence of a contractual arrangement, the applicable national law of the UP will apply, meaning that co-owners of a UP may find themselves subject to requirements they had not been anticipating.
+Whilst co-owners5 are generally free to agree by contract how each of them can/cannot exploit their rights without cooperation from the other, in the absence of a contractual arrangement, the applicable national law of the UP applies, meaning that coowners of a UP may find themselves subject to requirements they had not been anticipating.